Songblade/SettlersOfCatan/README.md

 	A trade request may be accepted with 'Enter' or declined with 'Backspace'.
 	If a trade request is accepted by another player before the player accepts it, the player will lose the trade request.

-*Achivements*
+*Achievements*
 	Longest Road is held by the player who owns the longest chain of road tiles of at least 5 and is worth 2 victory points.
 	Largest Army is held by the player who has played the most knight cards, with a minimum of 3.
 It is worth 2 victory points.
-	Achivement cards and played knights are displayed at the bottom center of the window.
+	Achievement cards and played knights are displayed at the bottom center of the window.
-	Opponent's knights are displayer to the right of their icons.
+	Opponent's knights are displayed to the right of their icons.

 *Winning the game*
 	To win the game, you must be the first player to obtain 10 victory points